Special Education Reform?

 Today, many schools are trying to improve this inclusion model and the least restrictive environment by going from a partial to a full-inclusion model.
-Schools in the Los Angeles School District have moved a vast majority of their students out of their special education centers within the last three years and into neighborhood schools where they are fully integrated into elective classes like physical education, gardening, and cooking.
+Schools in the Los Angeles School District have moved most of their students out of their special education centers within the last three years and into neighborhood schools, where they are fully integrated into elective classes like physical education, gardening, and cooking.
 They are also integrated into regular mainstream academic courses, but it’s usually not the same degree as electives.